drogoganor/SimpleGui/README.md

 Gui configuration including color themes are configured in gui.json in the application directory.

 There's no handling of control focus or overlapping controls yet.
+Rendering is not batched and is naive - low performance if you have a lot of controls.

 ## How to use